 Besides the funding level, a pension fund must calculate its ‘policy funding level,’ this being the average of the last twelve months of monthly funding levels.
 The policy funding level can be used to determine whether a pension fund needs to curtail accrued pensions and pensions that have commenced payment.

-PDN also faced a funding shortfall in 2021.
-Despite this, the fund did not have to reduce the pension entitlements for current employees or the pension payments for pensioners in 2021.
-At the end of 2021, the funding level was 115.5%, which was 15.8% lower than the funding level at the beginning of the year (99.7%).
+PDN started 2022 with a reserve shortfall, but at the end of 2022 there was no longer a reserve shortfall.
+At the end of 2022, the funding level was123.7%, which was 7.1% higher than the funding level at the beginning of the year (115.5%).
 Besides the funding level, a pension fund must calculate its ‘policy funding level,’ this being the average of the last twelve months of monthly funding levels.
-At the end of 2021 the policy funding level was 108.9%, which is 13.4% higher than at the beginning of the year (95.5%).
+At the end of 2022 the policy funding level was 127.1%, which is 16.7% higher than at the beginning of the year (108.9%).

 The policy funding level can be used to determine whether a pension fund needs to curtail accrued pensions and pensions that have commenced payment.
 The policy funding level can also be used to determine whether a pension fund is in a deficit situation, in which case the pension fund would be required to submit a recovery plan to the Dutch central bank, DNB (De Nederlandsche Bank).
 The recovery plan outlines how a pension fund aims to achieve a higher funding level in the coming years.
 The policy funding level plays a decisive role in the fund’s decision on whether to index.